griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ```

 ### Install Varscan
 [Varscan](http://dkoboldt.github.io/varscan/) is a java program designed to call variants in sequencing data.
 It was developed at the Genome Institute at Washington University and is hosted on [github](https://github.com/dkoboldt/varscan/).
 To use Varscan we simply need to download the distributed jar file into our `~/workspace/bin`.
-As with the other java programs which have already been installed in this section we can envoke Varscan via `java -jar`.
+As with the other java programs which have already been installed in this section we can invoke Varscan via `java -jar`.
 ```bash
 # Install Varscan
 cd ~/workspace/bin